 CEE Introductory level workshops

-These are one-day events aimed at a wide audience, ranging from review commissioners, stakeholders, potential authors to anyone interested in finding out more about the methodology, purpose and uses of CEE SRs and SMs in environmental management.
-This workshop aims to provide an understanding of the main steps required to conduct a good-quality SR and SM from the importance of question formulation to the various possible outputs (maps, narrative synthesis, quantitative synthesis) and how to register a SR or SM with CEE.
+These are one-day events aimed at a wide audience, ranging from review commissioners, stakeholders, potential authors to anyone interested in finding out more about the methodology, purpose and uses of evidence syntheses in environmental management.
+This workshop aims to provide an understanding of the main steps required to conduct a CEE-standard evidence synthesis from the importance of question formulation to the various possible outputs (maps, narrative synthesis, quantitative synthesis) and how to register an evidence synthesis with CEE.

 These workshops are composed of various modules which can constitute a multi-day package or can be delivered separately, upon request.